ShineiArakawa/patch-based-ddpm/README.md

 - ~~8 x 8 patch division on LSUN bedroom~~

 ## Getting Started
-We use `accelerate` library to manage multi-GPU configuration.
-Before moving onto the next section, make sure to configure `accelerate` setting by the following command.
+We use `accelerate` library to manage multi-GPU configurations.
+Before moving on to the next section, make sure to configure `accelerate` settings by the following command.
 ```bash
 accelerate config
 ```